 A remarkable fact for you: Vienna’s Tiergarten Schönbrunn, which sits in the park surrounding Schönbrunn Palace, is the oldest working zoo in the world.

-Mind you, one or two things have changed since it first opened in the 18th century (there’s more coke for sale, for starters).
+Mind you, one or two things have changed since it opened its doors in the 18th century…

 - Founded in 1752 by Emperor Franz I

-The zoo traces its official history back to Franz I, husband of Empress Maria Theresia, who established a private menagerie at Schönbrunn in 1752.
+The zoo traces its official history back to the husband of Empress Maria Theresa; Emperor Franz I established a private menagerie at Schönbrunn in 1752.

-The amply-wigged Franz was a progressive thinker (for the times), known particularly for his interest in science and nature.
+The amply-wigged Franz was an open-minded and progressive thinker (at least for the times), known particularly for his interest in science and nature.
 For example, his natural history collections provided the foundation for Vienna’s Natural History Museum.

-Franz I’s menagerie wasn’t the first time the Schönbrunn grounds were used for animal husbandry.
-When Maximilian II first bought the property for the Habsburgs in the late 16th century, he converted the existing buildings into a hunting lodge.
+The Schönbrunn grounds actually had a wildlife connection before Franz I’s menagerie.
+When Emperor Maximilian II first bought the property for the Habsburgs in the late 16th century, he converted the existing buildings into a hunting lodge.

-By chance, it was also Maximilian who made a huge impression with one of Vienna’s first elephants.
-He included one in his procession as he entered the city for the first time as Holy Roman Emperor in 1563.
+Incidentally, Maximilian also made a huge impression on the local population by including an elephant in his procession as he entered the city for the first time as Holy Roman Emperor in 1563.

 Franz I’s collection remained private until a few years after his death: Schönbrunn opened to the outside world toward the end of the 1770s, thus beginning the Tiergarten’s 250-year history as a public zoo.

 The turnaround began in the early 1990s with the appointment of Helmut Pechlaner as zoo director.
-It was largely his charisma and drive that led to a programme of investment and rebuilding that continues today under the able stewardship of Dagmar Schratter.
+His charisma and drive led to a programme of investment and rebuilding that continues today under the able stewardship of Stephan Hering-Hagenbeck.

-The zoo’s facilities and husbandry practices are now at the forefront of zoological practice and able to attract and support prestigious projects and exhibits like the Giant Pandas.
+The zoo’s facilities and husbandry practices are now at the forefront of zoological practice and can attract and support prestigious projects and exhibits like the Giant Pandas.

-- Also in 2018, expert Anthony Sheridan gave Tiergarten Schönbrunn the Best European Zoo Award for category A zoos (over 1 million visitors a year) for the fifth time in succession
+In January 2022, for example, expert Anthony Sheridan gave Tiergarten Schönbrunn the Best European Zoo Award for category A zoos (over 1 million visitors a year) for the sixth time in succession.

 Franz I would be proud…